idoideas/Wear-Keyboard/README.md

 5. Start "MyActivity" activity whenever you want to open the keyboard.
 (For example, When you click a button or clicking an EditText)

-6. Use the "OK" button's "OnClickListener" (And the string "TextInput") in "MyActivity.java" to use the the text that the user typed.
+6. Use the "OK" button's "OnClickListener" (And the string "TextInput") in "MyActivity.java" to use the text that the user typed.

 It's that simple.